 At a height of 3,734 m above sea level, Brahmatal Lake is a frozen alpine glacial lake.
 As said in Hindu mythology, the lake gets its name from Lord Brahma, who is said to have meditated here.
 Hence the name Brahma-Tal, or Brahma’s Lake.
-The beauty of Brahmatal trek lies in the abundance of mountain glacier-fed lakes you find in this route.
+The beauty of the Brahmatal trek lies in the abundance of mountain glacier-fed lakes you find on this route.
 On your way to Brahmatal Lake, you will come across another lake, Bekaltal.
-Surrounded by evenly spread out beautiful oak trees, Bekaltal has a beauty of its own.
+Surrounded by evenly spread-out beautiful oak trees, Bekaltal has a beauty of its own.
 According to locals, Bekaltal is where Lord Brahma hides.
-Well, after seeing the beauty and the serene ambience of the lakes, the local myths and the legends seem even more believable as these majestic creations of nature seem perfect to be a God’s abode.
+Well, after seeing the beauty and the serene ambience of the lakes, the local myths and the legends seem even more believable as these majestic creations of nature seem perfect to be God’s abode.

-Brahmatal trek is of mainly 6 days, covering a distance of about 24 km.
-What makes Brahmatal trek so special is that it is probably the best trek route one can experience that has forest, meadows, lakes as well as summit.
+The Brahmatal trek is of mainly 6 days, covering a distance of about 24 km.
+What makes the Brahmatal trek so special is that it is probably the best trek route one can experience which has forest, meadows, lakes as well as a summit.
 The trek route gives you an experience of a walk through the heavy canopy of forests of silver oak and rhododendrons, beautiful colourful meadows with vibrant flowers, lakeside camping and stargazing at Bekaltal, the serene ambience of Brahmatal lake, the humbling sight of humongous mountain peaks against the backdrop of a spectrum of colours on of the evening sky.
 The trek starts from Kathgodam.
 After a car ride, it then involves a brisk trek from Lohajung, which serves as the base camp of the trek to Bekaltal, Brahmatal to Brahmatal Top via Tilbudi and back through Khorurai, in 6 days.

 With the trek route being comfortably distributed between 6 days, and the trek route having a low gradual incline, Brahmatal trek is an easy to moderate trek in terms of difficulty.
-Also, with the trek route being so eventful throughout, Brahmatal trek stands perfect for a first-timer as the varying changes in view and experience keep a mind distracted from any kind of fatigue of the trek, eventually acting as an energy replenisher.
+Also, with the trek route being so eventful throughout, Brahmatathethe l trek stands perfect for a first-timer as the varying changes in view and experience keep a mind distracted from any kind of fatigue of the trek, eventually acting as an energy replenisher.